algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/technicalSpecifications.md

 | Galaxian | 2000 | 9-10 |
 | Bell | 3000 | 11-12 |
 | Key | 5000 | 13+ |

 #### 10k Extra life

 An extra life is granted to the player every 10000 points earned.

 The player starts with 3 lives.

 The player cannot have more than 5 lives maximum.

 ### Saving Score in Memory and leaderboard mechanics

 At the end of the game, the score must be saved into persistent memory and compared to a list of the ten best scores.

-Upon first boot, the list is initialized with 0 entries The current score is compared to the list starting from the bottom and inserted into it above a lower score and below a higher score as should be.
+Upon first boot, the list is initialized with 0 entries

+The current score is compared to the list starting from the bottom and inserted into it above a lower score and below a higher score as should be.

 The previous last score of the lis should disappear naturally.

 If the current score isn't worthy of being in the leaderboard, the leaderboard isn't even shown. (more on leaderboard mechanics in User Interface section)

 ## Animation

 ### Defining how animations are played

 We refresh and render the game assets at each iteration of the main game loop.

 Assets are directly hardcoded in assembly in VGA for performance purposes.

-In order to optimise assets even more, we will use superimposition to divide the number of assets we need to implement for the game. e.g. we don't need to have a variant of the ghost with each direction and eyes looking in all directions since we can just separate the two and combine them at render time.
+In order to optimise assets even more, we will use superimposition to divide the number of assets we need to implement for the game. (e.g. we don't need to have a variant of the ghost with each direction and eyes looking in all directions since we can just separate the two and combine them at render time.)

 ### Defining the different animations and their trigger

 => Will be defined in Technical Version 2.0

 # 3. Conclusion

 ## Thanks

 Huge thanks to Jamey Pittman for compiling Pac-Man dossier, which we used as a solid basis for the mechanics of the game and without which the first (analysis) phase of the project would have taken too long!

-Oscar Toledo for his wonderful books on assembly and boot sector games Garry Iglesias for his assembly lessons
+Oscar Toledo for his wonderful books on assembly and boot sector games

+Garry Iglesias for his assembly lessons

 ALGOSUP and its staff for the opportunity to work on this compelling project.

 ## Extras

 ### All Value tables

-Ghost Speeds
+Ghost Speeds:

 | | PAC-MAN SPEED | | | | GHOST SPEED | | |
 |---|---|---|---|---|---|---|---|
 | LEVEL | NORM | NORM DOTS | FRIGHT | FRIGHT DOTS | NORM | FRIGHT | TUNNEL |